 She is published in the anthology Dear John, I Love Jane: Women Write About Leaving Men For Women (Seal Press, 2010).
 A segment from her graphic memoir/comic, “As The Girl Turns,” was included in the anthology Here Come The Brides (Seal Press, 2012).
 She is also published in Greetings from Janeland: Women Write More About Leaving Men for Women (Cleis Press, 2017).
 She has a piece about being a hospice social worker under a pseudonym in a respected literary journal, but since it’s an anonymous piece, she can’t tell you which journal so you’ll just have to believe her.

-Amelia decided penning her memoir (Small Town, Big Cocktails) was like posting a narcisstic duckface selfie on Facebook over and over again so she put the project on hold.
+Amelia decided penning her memoir (Small Town, Big Cocktails) was like posting a narcisstic duckface selfie on Instagram so she put the project on hold.
 It was going to be about leaving a stable social work career to open a wild cocktail lounge, when she didn’t even know how the heck to make a gin and tonic.
-Instead, she’s drinking those gin and tonics and has generated 48,000 words of her first novel, In the Weeds, about a gay teenage girl who finds herself competing with her best friend for the girl of her dreams.
+Instead, she generated 48,000 words of her first novel, In the Weeds, about a gay teenage girl who finds herself competing with her male best friend for the person of her dreams.
 It’s not done yet.
 Maybe this year is the year!
 Or maybe she’ll keep working on her new novel, Oh Dear, Therapist, a kinda-fictitious epistolary documenting the letters of a very, very anxious person to a therapist during a pandemic.

 You can contact amelia at firstname.lastname@example.org.

 Reviews of amelia’s essay in Dear John, I Love Jane: